-- North America Systems and Service provides HVAC and controls systems, energy efficient solutions and technical services, including inspection, scheduled maintenance, and repair and replacement of mechanical and control systems to non-residential buildings and industrials applications in the North American marketplace. - Asia provides HVAC and refrigeration systems and technical services to the Asian marketplace. - Other provides HVAC and refrigeration systems and technical services to markets in Europe, the Middle East and Latin America.
-Other also designs and produces heating and air conditioning solutions for residential and light commercial applications, and markets products to the replacement and new construction markets.
+- Systems and Service North America provides products and services to non-residential building and industrial applications in the North American marketplace.
+The products and services include HVAC and controls systems, energy efficiency solutions and technical services, including inspection, scheduled maintenance, and repair and replacement of mechanical and control systems. - Products North America designs and produces heating and air conditioning solutions for residential and light commercial applications, and also markets products and refrigeration systems to the replacement and new construction markets in the North American marketplace.
+Products North America also includes HVAC products installed for Navy and Marine customers globally. - Asia provides HVAC, controls and refrigeration systems and technical services to the Asian marketplace.
+Asia also includes the Johnson Controls-Hitachi Air Conditioning joint venture, which was formed October 1, 2015. - Rest of World provides HVAC, controls and refrigeration systems and technical services to markets in Europe, the Middle East and Latin America.